sevagh/freemusicdemixer.com/docs/index.md

 * Improved demixing quality by 1+ dB SDR with Wiener filtering
 * Support demixing larger tracks with low-memory segmented inference and streaming LSTM
-* Added batch demixing and a checkbox to enable dev output logs
+* Added batch demixing and a checkbox to show developer output logs

 ### **Disclaimers!**